lkaranl/Vector_Clock-1/README.md

 Version: 2.8.12.1+dfsg2-2ubuntu2+1-webupd8-xenial0<br/>

 ***********************************************************************************************
-# How to install it?
+# How to install it

 * For x86_64<br/>
 Give permission to file INSTALL.sh<br/>